kashmir96/osoappliance/content/posts/air-conditioning-large-warehouses.md

 ---

 title: Air Conditioning Large Warehouses
 description: "The importance of air conditioning in large warehouses cannot be understated.
-Not only does it provide comfort for workers, but it...find out now"
+Not only does it provide comfort for workers, but it...check it out to learn"
 keywords: air
-publishDate: 45096
+publishDate: 6/19/2023
 tags: ["Heat Pump", "Appliance Consumption"]
 author: Curtis
 categories: ["Household Appliances"]
 cover:
- image: /img/heatpump/315.webp
+ image: /img/heatpump/365.webp
- alt: 'quietly satisfying heat pump being used'
+ alt: 'not so trivial heat pump giving light'

 ---